anuskash/frontend/README.md

 # UoN Student Marketplace - Frontend

-A modern, feature-rich Angular marketplace application for University of Nottingham students to buy and sell items within their campus community.
+A modern, feature-rich Angular marketplace application for UoN students to buy and sell items within their campus community.

 ## 📋 Table of Contents